oVirt/ovirt-site/source/engine/building/ide.html.md

 Select the main pom.xml located at the root of the ovirt-engine directory.
 It should then open the project structure on the left pane. (there is a package-based view as well similar to Eclipse.
 In order to switch to it, select in left upper corner of the left pane: "view as: Packages") It also detects automatically the project is working with Git and its settings, and the right click menu adjusts to the Git integration.

-*   Eclipse code formatter - in order to be aligned with code formatting along the product, it is advised to work with the code styling configuration file that is based on Eclipse.
+*   Eclipse code formatter - in order to be aligned with code formatting along the project, it is advised to work with the code styling configuration file that is based on Eclipse.

 In order to use it in IntelliJ, please install the Eclipse Code Formatter plugin: